avabellaw/bright-times/readme.md

 * JQuery datetimepicker plugin
 * [JQuery.visible plugin](https://github.com/customd/jquery-visible)
-    * Allows you to detect if element is visible.
+  * Allows you to detect if the element is visible.
-    * I use this to set django messages container position to fixed when scrolled out of view.
+  * I use this to set the Django messages container position to fixed when scrolled out of view.
 * boto3
   * To interact with AWS S3 bucket.
 * django-allauth
   * User authentication, registration and management.
   * To send and manage emails.
 * Stripe
   * To implement the card payment system.
 * djlint
-    * For django-html auto formatting.
+  * For django-html auto-formatting.
 * Django 5
-    * Full python framework.
+  * Full Python framework.
 * Bootstrap 5
   * CSS framework
 * autopep8 extension/package
   * Package to automatically format to PEP8 standards.
 * Google Fonts
 * Easy access to many fonts supplied from a CDN that is close to the user, increasing download speed.
 * Font Awesome
   * Professional icons
 * Git
   * Used for version control.
 * GitHub
   * Used to store commits.
 * Heroku
   * Hosts the live project.
 * Visual Studio Code
   * Used as the IDE for the project.
   * I set a shortcut for Visual Code to format HTML/CSS/JS (ctrl+shift+f).
     * This also worked for Python after installing autopep8.
 * Paint.NET
   * Used to edit images for the project.
 * Figma
   * Used to create the mockup of the website before developing.
 * Lucid.app
   * Used to create an Entity Relationship Diagram to model the data.
 * Word
   * Used to present the project requirements in my own words, for project research, and brainstorming.
 * Notepad and Notepad++
   * Used for quick notes from my mentor and for notes while developing.
   * Used for planning.
 * Chrome - Inspect element
   * This was used to:
     * Style the website and test new ideas to be copied into the project.
     * Continuously test responsiveness by adjusting the screen size and by testing preset device dimensions.
     * Bug fix.
 * Firefox, Microsoft Edge, Safari
   * Used to test compatibility on other browsers.
 * [Responsinator](http://www.responsinator.com/) for testing on different screens.
 * [Grammarly](https://app.grammarly.com/)
   * To help find and correct grammar and spelling mistakes.

 ## User Experience (UX)